peerigon/fshelpers/README.md

-simpleFileWalker
+FileWalker
 ========

-A lightweight file walker for NodeJS.
+A lightweight asynchronous file walker for NodeJS.
+This class is especially designed for collecting and reading a bunch of files.

-Further documentation comming soon...
+Further documentation coming soon...